 If you want to enjoy a Nordic cruise, first, forget everything you know about cruising.
 Exchange sandy beaches, tropical drinks and flip-flops with fjords, Nordic legends and parkas.
 That’s exactly what our family enjoyed on our recent sail through the North Sea.

-Our 3- and 4-year-olds aren’t always cooperative for tours.
-Although the land excursions were enticing, we went our own way to save money and have some flexibility.Here were our five favorite Nordic cruise experiences.
-(Read the MSC Divina, too).
+Our 3- and 4-year-olds aren’t always cooperative on tours.
+Although the land excursions were enticing, we went our own way to save money and have some flexibility.Here were our five favorite Fjord cruise experiences.

 1. Enjoying the fjords

 The scenery is the region people take this cruise.